How to Change Any Behavior: A Definitive Guideby Scott Jeffrey

 - I really should change that …

-While these thoughts are terrific at producing guilt, they’re useless when it becomes to breaking bad habits and changing your behavior.
+While these thoughts are terrific at producing guilt, they’re useless when it comes to breaking bad habits and changing your behavior.

 As we’ve seen above, the science of willpower shows that we have a limited reservoir of mental strength.